Gagny: Administrative and Electoral Unification

 Until the law of 10 July 1964, the commune was part of the department of Seine-et-Oisne.
 After the redivision of the old departments of Seine and Seine-et-Oisne, the commune belonged to Seine-Saint-Denis.
 The transfer was put into effect 1 January 1968.

 The commune is part of the canton of Gagny.

 Twin towns

 In 1974, Gagny became twinned with the English towns of Sutton and Bishop Auckland.
 In 1978, Gagny became twinned with Gladsaxe, Denmark.

 Heraldry

 Transport

 Gagny is served by two stations on Paris RER line E: Gagny and Le Chénay – Gagny.

 The city is also serviced by several bus lines.
 Additionally, a municipal shuttle is available for travelers.
 It follows two routes : the first services the southern part of the community, and the second services the north.

-Population and Society
+Population

 Demographics

 In 2017, the commune recorded 39,358 inhabitants.

 Education

 Public primary schools in the commune include: